Special-K-s-Flightsim-Bots/DCSServerBot/plugins/creditsystem/README.md

 This plugin adds credits to the bot.
 People can gain credits atm by killing stuff.
 It is planned to enhance this further, by gaining credits by flighttimes, etc.<br/>
 Other plugins make use of credits.
 Currently, [SlotBlocking](../slotblocking/README.md) can block slots by credits and take credits away, if people waste airplanes.
-It is planned, to add this feature to punishment.
-So people can get taken credits away for teamkills etc.
+Furthermore [Punishment](../punishment/README.md) can take credit points away due to punishment points a player gets due to teamkills or the like.

 ## Configuration
 The Creditsystem is configured with a file named config\creditsystem.json.
 You'll find a sample file in that directory: